nodegoat/documentation/configuration/users/README.md

 2. **Interact**: Allowed to participate in the 'Discussion' tab.
 3. **Under Review**: Allowed to add, delete, edit, and export data.
 All changes will be marked for review.
 Changes have to be accepted or rejected by a User or Admin before they become effective.
 4. **User**: Changes become immediately effective.
 Allowed to accept or reject changes made by 'Under Review' Users.
-5. **Admin**: Allowed to import, create and update Projects, Users, Data Design, Linked Data Resources, APIs, Public User Interfaces.
+5. **Admin**: Allowed to import, create and update Projects, Users, Data Model, Linked Data Resources, APIs, Public User Interfaces.

 ### Page Clearance
 Select the pages to which the User has access.
 Even though non-'Admin' Users may be given access to other pages, they will not be able to perform any actions outside the 'Data' module.